os224/os224/README.md

 - 👋 Hi, I’m @os224
 - 👀 I’m interested in procrastinating
-- 🌱 I’m currently learning how to survive
+- 🌱 I’m currently learning how to hustle
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on collecting retro garbage
-- 📫 How to reach me ... dc os²²⁴#1875
+- 📫 How to reach me ... dc os224#0965

 <!---
 os224/os224 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.